TylerTemp/SaintsField/README.md

     git submodule add https://github.com/TylerTemp/SaintsField.git Assets/SaintsField
     ```

-If you're using unitypackage or git submodule but you put this project under another folder rather than `Assets/SaintsField`, please also do:
+If you're using unitypackage or git submodule but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
 *   Copy only image files (no `.meta` files) from project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.